SofiaStrazzi/Software_and_Computing_Exam/README.md

 https://github.com/SofiaStrazzi/Software_and_Computing_Exam.git

-Program used to find events containing Higgs bosons decaying to b quark pairs in the LHC data
+Program used to find events containing Higgs bosons decaying to b quark pairs in the LHC data.

 Three different datasets are used to test the program:
-- Higgs bosons (higgsevents.root) which contains the signal events
+- Higgs bosons (higgsevents.root) which contains the signal events;
-- Top quark pairs (ttbarevents.root) which contains background events
+- Top quark pairs (ttbarevents.root) which contains background events;
-- Data (dataevents.root) containing both signal and background events that I want to analyze
+- Data (dataevents.root) containing both signal and background events that I want to analyze.

-The three datasets are extracted from files downloaded by Delphes portal: they have been cutted through the macro copyleaves in order to obtain smaller files with just the information that I needed
+The three datasets are extracted from files downloaded by Delphes portal: they have been cutted through the macro copyleaves in order to obtain smaller files with just the information that I needed.

-All the trees are called EventsTree
+All the trees are called EventsTree.

 # Version used and required packages

-The program was tested with the version of python 3.8.10 and the version of root 6.20.08
+The program was tested with the version of python 3.8.10 and the version of root 6.20.08.

 For the python script some packages are required:
 - tensorflow